dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 ## Step 0: Preliminaries

+If you are working on your own machine, make sure that the following libraries are installed:
+- NLTK or SpaCy, for tokenization
+- PyTorch, for building and training the models
+- Matplotlib, for the visualizations in the last step (optional)

-Download the following text files.
-They consist of Wikipedia articles converted into raw text.
+Download and extract the following zip file, which contains three text files.
+The files have been created from Wikipedia articles converted into raw text, with all Wiki markup removed.

 ## Step 1: Preprocessing the text